Kuadrant/kuadrant-operator/doc/rate-limiting.md

 ### Limit definition

 A limit will be activated whenever a request comes in and the request matches:
-- any of the route rules selected by the limit (via [`routeSelectors`](reference/route-selectors.md#the-routeselectors-field) or implicit "catch-all" selector), and
 - all of the `when` conditions specified in the limit.

 A limit can define: